exolicious/tech-assessment-2.0/README.md

 # 🍎 Oepfelbaum Tech Assessment

-Tech Assessment for Oepfelbaum - Digital Wallet by Egzon Demaj
+### Tech Assessment for Oepfelbaum - Digital Wallet by Egzon Demaj

+This App is a "Online-Wallet" which uses OpenBanking certificates to authorize the server application as a third party provider and fetches dummy data from the NatWest Developer Sandbox.

 ![alt text](app_screenshot.jpg)